GoogleCloudPlatform/cloud-opensource-java/DECLARING_DEPENDENCIES.md

 #### Use the requireUpperBoundDeps enforcer rule

-Dependency conflicts can happen with Maven even when libraries properly follow semver because Maven's resolution rules can cause it to select old versions over new versions, meaning new features will be missing that other libraries depend on.
-Using the `requireUpperBoundDeps` enforcer plugin ensures that library users avoid conflicts.
-The plugin achieves this by failing a build if Maven doesn't resolve to the highest version of each library.
+Dependency conflicts can happen with Maven even when libraries follow semver because Maven's dependency mediation algorithm can select older versions instead of newer versions, meaning new features will be missing that other libraries depend on.
+The `requireUpperBoundDeps` enforcer rule can be used to automatically discover incorrect version selection because it fails the build if anything other than the most recent version is chosen.

 You can add `requireUpperBoundDeps` to your build like so: